 ELP Directors

-The East Leeds Project’s non-executive Directors.
+The East Leeds Project’s current non-executive Directors.

 Jessica Bennett